-There are 11 restaurants at Sandals Curacao including three food trucks which are great for a quick lunch.
-We suggest planning out your dinners on your first day, as for restaurant schedule and menus so you can see which days restaurants are closed.
+There are 11 restaurants at Sandals Curacao, including three food trucks that are great for a quick lunch.
+We suggest planning out your dinners on your first day, as for restaurant schedule and menus, so you can see which days restaurants are closed.
 You will find most restaurants close at least one day a week.

 1. Butch’s Island Chop House

 This most likely will be the most popular and one of the best restaurants as it will serve grain-fed Midwestern beef.
-We are expecting it to be similar to Butch’s steakhouse at Sandals Barbados, which is one of our favorites.
+We expect it to be similar to Butch’s steakhouse at Sandals Barbados, which is one of our favorites.

 3. Strand Seafood House